gvwilson/sensibleadventures/misc/bear-02.md

 see if her favorite seamstress would sew her new ribbon onto her dress right then and there.
-When Noxy said that she really had to get back to see how her cloud was doing, the princess immediately asked if she could go for a ride, because it wasn't fair that Prince Lormay had flown and she hadn't.
+When Noxy said that she really had to get back to see how her cloud was doing, the princess immediately asked if she could go for a ride, because it wasn't fair that Prince Thokmay had flown and she hadn't.
 Noxy looked at the prince, who nodded.

 "Of course," she said.
 The princess squealed with delight and began to pull her down the street, urging her to go faster so they could start right away.

-Noxy was careful to lay her hands on Cloak before mind-speaking to him---the last thing she wanted was for Aft to find out about her ability before she figured out how to tell her mother and grandmother.
+Noxy was careful to lay her hands on Charger before mind-speaking to him---the last thing she wanted was for Aft to find out about her ability before she figured out how to tell her mother and grandmother.
 *Hungry?* she asked.